 Four generations later, the Laboratorio Giuditta Brozzetti is one of the few remaining traditional frame hand weaving workshops in Italy.
 Today, the workshop is located inside the Church of San Francesco delle Donne in the medieval city of Perugia, Italy.

 The fabrics are woven using the original antique looms and following the same traditional techniques Giuditta Brozzetti helped to ensure were carried on nearly a century ago.
 The patterns they produce are reminiscent of great medieval and renaissance textile traditions in Italy, and particularly in the Umbria region.

-Using the funds provided by the TreadRight Heritage Initiative grants program, Laboratorio Giuditta Brozzetti will establish educational tools for spreading the tradition of weaving, and also build e-commerce capabilities to enable increased online sales, which aims to provide a stable source of income for the community-based cooperative.
+Using the funds provided by the TreadRight Heritage Initiative grants program, Laboratorio Giuditta Brozzetti has established educational tools for spreading the tradition of weaving, and also built e-commerce capabilities enabling increased online sales, providing a stable source of income for the community-based cooperative.